 Media is a somewhat small borough located in the state of Pennsylvania.
-With a population of 5,363 people and ten constituent neighborhoods, Media is the 269th largest community in Pennsylvania.
+With a population of 5,682 people and ten constituent neighborhoods, Media is the 269th largest community in Pennsylvania.
 Media has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Media home prices are not only among the most expensive in Pennsylvania, but Media real estate also consistently ranks among the most expensive in America.

-Media is a decidedly white-collar borough, with fully 92.75% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Media is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Media who work in office and administrative support (17.58%), management occupations (11.73%), and teaching (8.82%).
+Media is a decidedly white-collar borough, with fully 91.56% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Media is a borough of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Media who work in management occupations (14.27%), office and administrative support (11.66%), and sales jobs (10.59%).

 Also of interest is that Media has more people living here who work in computers and math than 95% of the places in the US.

-In Media, a lot of people using the train to get to and from work every day though Media is a relatively small borough.
-Those that ride the train are using it to get to good jobs in other cities.
+In Media, a lot of people use the train to get to work every day though Media is a relatively small borough.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in Media is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Italian and Spanish.